 Creating incredible layers of color on your handmade jewelry is easily achieved with the use of Liver of sulfur.
 This wondrous chemical compound oxidizes many different metals creating fantastic colors on your handmade earrings and unique bracelets making your handcrafted jewelry extraordinary.
 The varieties of colors that can be achieved are incredible ranging from gold to black and everything in between.
 No other chemical can produce such wide-ranging color patterns on the surface of a variety of metals including silver and copper jewelry.

-Working in a well ventilated area is a definite must, outdoors is preferable.
-The odor of rotten eggs given off by liver of sulfur can be overwhelming if used in a closed area.
+Working in a well-ventilated area is a definite must, outdoors is preferable.
+The odor of rotten eggs given off by the liver of sulfur can be overwhelming if used in a closed area.
 It is easy to be put off by the smell but the results that can be achieved are simply amazing.

 Liver of sulfur comes in two types.
 The liquid form can be used straight from the bottle, but the shelf life is unpredictable even when stored in a cool, dark place.
 Solid liver of sulfur is usually sold in small chunks, which are mixed as needed.
 For this reason, it is better to buy small amounts of the solid and make your solution mixing only what you need to create the most beautiful handcrafted jewelry.

 For your solution, put a 1cm or 1/4 inch clump of the solid liver of sulfur in a glass or plastic container with about 1 cup of water.
 The color of the solution should be very pale yellow.
 A strong solution will develop the colors too quickly to stop the process at your desired color while too weak of a solution can take too long and build a thick flaky crust.
 Experiment to find the best concentration for the metal you are working with to get the results you want.